Generous room layout

 The construction project „Holistic Living“ enables responsible living through intelligent building technology.
 The Plus-Energy-House can be created thanks to the high density of efficient individual components – this integral energy concept already achieves today our demands of a mobile, healthy and responsible life of the future.

 The buildings are designed as Plus-Energy-Houses.
 That means, that they provide more primary as well as final energy than what will be required to use them.
 The following technical measures have been taken for the realization of this concept:

-- the energy for heating and hot-water is supplied by geothermal heat pumps (the required electrical energy is provided by the PV-units).
-During summer, the geothermal heat pumps can be used for cooling.
+- The energy for heating and hot-water is supplied by geothermal heat pumps

 - Heating of the rooms is established via floor heating and, in the bathroom, through additional towel radiators

-- There is an energy management system including a battery to reduce the daily peak loads.
+- There is an energy management System built in to reduce the daily peak loads.
 Heat pumps, refrigerators, dishwasher, battery-charging-stations of the EVs are to be switched on during the times of day where the consumption of electrical energy is low.

-The solar energy of the PV-unit used by the tenants is completely free.
-Through this approach running costs for heating, hot-water and electricity are reduced dramatically
+- The solar energy of the PV-unit used by the tenants is completely free.
+Through this approach running costs for heating, hot-water and electricity are reduced.

 - a bus-system allows an increase of energy efficiency through building automation; this is achieved through control of the ventilation, anti-glare shields, heating as well as, during summertime, cooling.

 - Displays in the living areas make it possible to visualize parameters of building automation.
 This includes information on the room temperature, the output of the photovoltaic system, the charging status of the electric car, the battery charge status, weather data, current energy consumption of the building, lighting settings and anti-burglary and fire protection settings.
 It is also possible to retrieve this information on your own smartphone.